zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 Generated C++ code compiles to efficient machine code.
 Operation creation is a handful of pointer operations—allocate storage, initialize fields, insert into parent block.
 Type checking happens once at C++ compile time, not repeatedly at runtime.
 Pattern matching uses hash tables on operation names, making lookup efficient even with hundreds of patterns.

 The compilation overhead (C++ compilation time) amortizes across development: compile once, run many times.
 For deployment, only the final executable matters—no Python interpreter, no runtime parsing.
-This differs from Chapter 8, where Python interpretation overhead and text parsing occur every execution.

 **Looking Ahead**: